awaisahmednuces/Slice-Fusion/README.md

 # Slice-Fusion
-Here, I will maintain slice-fusion work from my PhD contribution.
+Here, we will maintain our novel Slice-Fusion framework one of the PhD contribution of First Author at UESTC.